Fatiha26/task-project/README.md

 - **Photos and Videos Gallery:** Displays a grid of photos and videos with an option to view more.
 - **Blog Section:** Lists blog posts with titles, content previews, and read more links.

-## Usage

-After starting the development server, you can view the application in your browser by navigating to `http://127.0.0.1:5173`.
-The app will display a navigation bar, profile background, user profile, photos and videos gallery, and a blog section.

 ## Project Structure